resilmesh2/THF/README.md

    - Enter a natural language security query in the text input field
    - Press Enter or click outside the input field to submit

-   Example queries to try:
+   Example threat hunting queries to try:
    ```
    Show me the top 10 hosts with most alerts this week
-   What alerts are there for user admin?
+   What alerts are there for user SYSTEM?
    Find hosts with more than 50 failed login attempts
    Which agents are disconnected?
+   Which users accessed host win10-01 in the last 24 hours?
+   Find T1055 process injection techniques detected in the last 12 hours.
+   Check for Log4Shell vulnerabilities on our Windows hosts.
    ```

 ## Features